programadorViva/mundoviva/codigo-fonte/wp-content/plugins/instagram-feed/README.txt

 * **followtextcolor** - The text color of the 'Follow on Instagram' button.
 Any hex color code - Example: `[instagram-feed followtextcolor=#fff]`
 * **followtext** - The text used for the 'Follow on Instagram' button - Example: `[instagram-feed followtext="Follow me"]`

-For more shortcode options, check out the [Pro version](http://smashballoon.com/instagram-feed/ 'Instagram Feed Pro').
+For more shortcode options, check out the [Pro version](http://smashballoon.com/instagram-feed/?utm_source=wordpress&utm_campaign=sbi 'Instagram Feed Pro').

 = Setting up the Free Instagram Feed WordPress Plugin =

 1) Once you've installed the Instagram Feed plugin click on the Instagram Feed item in your WordPress menu

-2) Click on the large blue Instagram button to log into your Instagram account and get your Instagram Access Token and Instagram User ID

-3) Copy and paste the Instagram Access Token and Instagram User ID into the relevant Instagram Access Token and Instagram User ID fields.
-If you're having trouble retrieving your Instagram information from Instagram then try using the Instagram button on [this page](https://smashballoon.com/instagram-feed/token/) instead.
+2) Click on the large blue Instagram button to log into your Instagram account and connect your Instagram account.
+If you're having trouble retrieving your Instagram information from Instagram then try using the Instagram button on [this page](https://smashballoon.com/instagram-feed/token/?utm_source=wordpress&utm_campaign=sbi) instead.

-You can also display photos from other Instagram accounts by using [this tool](http://www.otzberg.net/iguserid/) to find their Instagram User ID.
+You can also display photos from other Instagram accounts by connecting additional Instagram accounts and adding the user name in the shortcode.

-4) Navigate to the Instagram Feed customize page to customize your Instagram feed.
+3) Navigate to the Instagram Feed customize page to customize your Instagram feed.

-5) Once you've customized your Instagram feed, click on the Display Your Feed tab to grab the [instagram-feed] shortcode.
+4) Once you've customized your Instagram feed, click on the Display Your Feed tab to grab the [instagram-feed] shortcode.

-6) Copy the Instagram Feed shortcode and paste it into any page, post or widget where you want the Instagram feed to appear.
+5) Copy the Instagram Feed shortcode and paste it into any page, post or widget where you want the Instagram feed to appear.

-7) You can paste the Instagram Feed shortcode directly into your page editor.
+6) You can paste the Instagram Feed shortcode directly into your page editor.

-8) You can use the default WordPress 'Text' widget to display your Instagram Feed in a sidebar or other widget area.
+7) You can use the default WordPress 'Text' widget to display your Instagram Feed in a sidebar or other widget area.

 == Frequently Asked Questions ==

 = Can I display multiple Instagram feeds on my site or on the same page? =

 Yep.
-You can display multiple Instagram feeds by using our built-in shortcode options, for example: `[instagram-feed id="12986477" cols=3]`.
+You can display multiple Instagram feeds by using our built-in shortcode options, for example: `[instagram-feed user="smashballoon" cols=3]`.
+Be sure to connect the related Instagram account on the "Configure" tab.

 = Can I display photos from more than one Instagram account in one single feed? =

 Yep.
-You can just separate the IDs by commas, either in the User ID(s) field on the plugin's Settings page, or directly in the shortcode like so: `[instagram-feed id="12986477,13460080"]`.
+You can add multiple user names from the connected accounts on the plugin's Settings page, or directly in the shortcode, separated by commas, like so: `[instagram-feed user="smashballoon, instagramfeed"]`.

 = How do I find my Instagram Access Token and Instagram User ID =

 We've made it super easy.
 Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
-The plugin will then retrieve and display both your Access Token and User ID from Instagram.

-You can also display photos from other peoples Instagram accounts.
-To find their Instagram User ID you can use [this tool](http://www.otzberg.net/iguserid/).
+The plugin will then ask if you'd like to connect the account and start using it in a feed.

 = My Instagram feed isn't displaying.
 Why not!? =

 There are a few common reasons for this:

 * **Your Access Token may not be valid.** Try clicking on the blue Instagram login button on the plugin's Settings page again and copy and paste the Instagram token it gives you into the plugin's Access Token field.
-* **Your Instagram account may be set to private.** Your Instagram account may be set to private.
-Instagram doesn't allow photos from private Instagram accounts to be displayed publicly.
-* **Your User ID may not be valid**.
-Be sure you're not using your Instagram username instead of your User ID.
-You can find your Instagram User ID by using [this tool](http://www.otzberg.net/iguserid/).
 * **The plugin's JavaScript file isn't being included in your page.** This is most likely because your WordPress theme is missing the WordPress [wp_footer](http://codex.wordpress.org/Function_Reference/wp_footer) function which is required for plugins to be able to add their JavaScript files to your page.
 You can fix this by opening your theme's **footer.php** file and adding the following directly before the closing </body> tag: `<?php wp_footer(); ?>`
 * **Your website may contain a JavaScript error which is preventing JavaScript from running.** The plugin uses JavaScript to load the Instagram photos into your page and so needs JavaScript to be running in order to work.
 You would need to remove any existing JavaScript errors on your website for the plugin to be able to load in your feed.